AmberELEC/website/docs/download.md

 ### Pre-Release

 All downloads on this page are for the current stable version of AmberELEC.
 If you'd like to test out the latest changes and give feedback, you can download the pre-release version of AmberELEC.
-Please note that the pre-release is unstable and may crash and break.
-Because of that, you shouldn't use the pre-release for daily use unless you're comfortable taking that risk.
 For more information and instructions on how to install the pre-release, please see the [Pre-Release Build Instructions](/contributing/contributing-to-amberelec#pre-release-builds).